 Abstract

 Retroduplications come from reverse transcription of mRNAs and their insertion back into the genome.
-Retroduplications are common in mammal genomes.
 In this study, we performed comprehensive discovery and analysis of retroduplications in unprecedented 2,535 individuals from 26 human populations.
-We have developed an integrated approach to discover novel retroduplications from both high-coverage exome sequencing and low-coverage whole genome sequencing data, utilizing information of both exon-exon junctions and discordant locations of paired-end reads.
-We have detected 503 parent genes having novel retroduplications absent in the human reference genome.
+We developed an integrated approach to discover novel retroduplications from both high-coverage exome sequencing and low-coverage whole genome sequencing data, utilizing information of both exon-exon junctions and discordant locations of paired-end reads.
+We detected 503 parent genes having novel retroduplications absent in the human reference genome.
 The set reveals the high-resolution landscape of human germline retroduplication polymorphism.
 It gives us the power to perform extensive analysis of retroduplication variation.

 We successfully constructed phylogenetic trees of human populations solely based on retroduplication variations, which confidently represents the superpopulation structure, and indicates that variable retroduplications are effective markers of human populations.
 We further identified 43 retroduplication parent genes that can differentiate superpopulations.
 We have also detected several interesting intragenic insertion events, including SLMO2 retroduplication and insertion into CAV3, which worth further investigation for disease propensity.
-By investigating local genomic features at retroduplication insertion sites, we observed that novel retroduplications come from genes with relatively high expression level and co-inserted L1 elements belong to young L1 families, indicating recent retroduplication activity occurred in human migration.
+By investigating local genomic features at retroduplication insertion sites, we observed that novel retroduplications insertion sites are associated with nucleosome positioning and co-inserted L1 elements belong to young L1 families, indicating recent retroduplication activity occurred in human migration.

 Our investigation provides valuable insight into retroduplication functional impact and their association with genomic elements.
 We anticipate our retroduplication discovery approach and analytical methodology to have broader applications in biomedical researches, where exome sequencing data is abundant.